Press Kit for Dana Cameron

-But it was her Agatha, Anthony, and Macavity Award-winning urban fantasy short stories (including "The Night Things Changed" and "Swing Shift") that inspired Seven Kinds of Hell, the first of three Fangborn novels (47North).
+But it was her Agatha, Anthony, and Macavity Award-winning urban fantasy short stories (including "The Night Things Changed" and "Swing Shift") that inspired Seven Kinds of Hell, the first Fangborn novel (47North), which will be followed by Pack of Strays.
 The protagonist Zoe Miller discovers her identity as a werewolf and one of the Fangborn, a race of vampires, werewolves, and oracles secretly dedicated to protecting humanity.

 Dana is a member of The Femmes Fatales, Mystery Writers of America, and Sisters in Crime (she's a past president of the New England Chapter).
 Dana lives in Massachusetts with her husband and feline overlords.
 Learn more at: http://www.danacameron.com .

 2007 "The Lords of Misrule," Anthony Nomination, Best Short Story

 Ashes and Bones, Anthony Winner, Best Paperback Original

 2009 "The Night Things Changed," Agatha (2008) and Macavity Winner; Anthony Nominee, Best Short Story

 2010 "Femme Sole," Edgar, Anthony, Agatha (2009), and Macavity Nominee, Best Short Story